Saratoga Springs Staycations

 Have you hit the slopes yet?
 Saratoga is within easy driving distance of several mountains in Upstate New York and Vermont!

 For skiing in the southern Adirondacks, you can't beat the many trails at Gore Mountain in North Creek.
-Gore is only one hour from Saratoga and offers skiers 108 different trails and 14 lifts.
+Gore is only one hour from Saratoga and offers skiers over 100 different trails and 14 lifts.

 A little closer to home at just under a half an hour from Saratoga, West Mountain offers alpine and cross-country skiing, snow tubing, lessons, and more on their 31 trails.